w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Learn more about accessibility

+These tips are only a part of web accessibility.
+The following resources will help you learn more about why accessibility is important, and what guidelines exist to help support people with disabilities accessing the web.

 * [Accessibility Introduction](/standards/webdesign/accessibility) &mdash; covers broad issues, such as the business case, and links to helpful resources
 * [Accessibility Principles](/WAI/intro/people-use-web/principles) &mdash; introduces the concepts behind the web accessibility requirements